broutonlab/color-extraction/README.md

 ## Usage instructions
 #### Inference
-First of all need open following page in your browser:
+First of all, need open the following page in your browser:
 `localhost:9005/`

 To check example inference code open notebook by path: